CampusVH/cvh-camera/README.md

 * `cameraSlots`: The camera slots available for this room.
 Defaults to `4`.

+* `notifyPath`: A path to a file which the camera server will append messages to.
+  This is used to notify the controller (usually PULT).
+  The path can either be absolute or relative to the config file but must not start with a tilde.

+  If this property is emitted or an empty string is provided, the notify feature will not be used.

 ## Stdin-Interface

 The camera server is controlled by PULT via its stdin.
 One could also implement the interface in any other program to manage the CVH-Camera.